-If you can only visit one city in Vietnam, it should be Hanoi.
+If you can only visit one city in Vietnam, or even Southeast Asia, it should be Hanoi.
 To visit Hanoi is to steep yourself in history, tradition, and legend in a capital that has been inhabited continuously for a millennium.
 Hanoi's present architecture is mainly from the 19th and 20th centuries, and the stately French-built section of town is largely intact.
 Hanoi is cleaner, leafier, and quieter than other big cities in Vietnam — in a word, it's "cooler."
 There's cooler weather, more drizzle, less traffic, less hype; the streets seem quieter, with few large billboards.
 There's a cooler mentality here, too-prouder, more prudish.
 Hanoi is a magnet for intellectuals and artists, while Saigon seems to attract entrepreneurs and hustlers.

 Hanoi street life is fascinating.
 In the morning, you may see tai chi practitioners, martial arts exponents, badminton players, and joggers along Hoan Kiem Lake.
 Bicyclists wearing berets ride past with baguettes tucked into their baskets.
 Strolling through the old French sector, you can find a street occupied by outdoor barbers clipping their customers in front of mirrors hung off building walls.
 On Trang Tien Street there's a beautician at work: a woman with a flashlight mounted on her head, cleaning a customer's ears.
 At street corners in the Old Quarter, men with green pith helmets chat over steaming bowls of noodles.
 Farther along the street, women sell fresh-cut flowers from the backs of bicycles.